The end

 Enough

 Although the day begins beautiful and hopeful, it turns out to be a rather discouraging enterprise.
 The sun is out when I catch the bus from Whitby to Staithes.
-I love the fact we’re riding across the moors.
+I love riding across the moors.
 They are so vast and empty and stunning.
 I’d love to go walking there one day.

 With renewed energy I start this new day.
 I’m looking forward to a challenging and exciting cliff walk to Staithes.
 Coming down from Saltburn town to sea level, the England Coast Path is joined by the Cleveland Way.
 Right from the start it’s a steep climb up to about 150 metres.
 On a very muddy path.
 This turns out to be the theme of the day.